Fiber Data Hub

 The Fiber Data Hub utilizes a versatile storage framework, incorporating multiple decentralized storage locations on GitHub repositories to ensure reliable data access and allow for future expansion.
 As new studies and datasets become available, the hub’s storage can easily scale to accommodate them, offering an ever-growing resource for the neuroimaging community.
 Additionally, a centralized web portal at brain.labsolver.org provides alternative access to the hub’s resources, giving researchers flexible options for data retrieval.

-Integrated with DSI Studio
+Access from DSI Studio

 To make data access and analysis as seamless as possible, the Fiber Data Hub is fully integrated with DSI Studio, a comprehensive diffusion MRI and tractography software.
 Through DSI Studio’s graphical interface, researchers can directly download, inspect, and analyze data from the hub without additional preprocessing, saving time and computational resources.
 This integration allows researchers to jump-start tractography analyses using advanced tracking methods available in DSI Studio, including deterministic, probabilistic, differential, and correlational tracking.